 14. Serve the slow-roasted bone-in pork Boston butt with your favorite barbecue sauce, coleslaw, and buns for pulled pork sandwiches.

-See also How to cook elephant ear plant
+See also How long to pressure cook ground beef

 Enjoy your delicious slow-roasted bone-in pork Boston butt!